henry-pan/Academy-Chess/README.md

 This version only features basic rules and does not yet implement castling, en passant, or pawn promotion.

 ## Planned Features
-- Improved Selection - Allow for deselecting a piece, and also selecting a piece will display its valid moves.
 - Pawn Promotion - A pawn that reaches the end of the board is promoted to a Queen.

 ## Stretch Goals